jacobwilliams/qtpyguihelper/README.md

 # QtPyGuiHelper

-A Python library for creating PySide6 GUIs from JSON configuration files.
-This library allows you to define GUI layouts, widgets, and their properties in JSON format and automatically generate the corresponding PySide6 interface.
+A Python library for creating Qt GUIs from JSON configuration files.
+This library allows you to define GUI layouts, widgets, and their properties in JSON format and automatically generate the corresponding Qt interface.
+Compatible with both **PySide6** and **PyQt6** via the `qtpy` abstraction layer.

 ## Features

 - 🎯 **JSON-Driven**: Define your entire GUI in JSON configuration files
+- 🔀 **Qt Binding Flexible**: Compatible with both PySide6 and PyQt6 via qtpy
 - 🎨 **Multiple Layouts**: Support for vertical, horizontal, grid, and form layouts
 - 🧩 **Rich Widget Set**: Text fields, numbers, dates, checkboxes, radio buttons, file pickers, color pickers, and more
 - ✅ **Form Validation**: Built-in validation for required fields and data types